ZaheedJacobs/Cylinder_volume/README.md

 # Cylinder_volume

-The formaula for the volume of a cylinder is:
+The formula for the volume of a cylinder is:
 (area of the circle base) x height of the cylinder = (𝜋r^2) x h

 The user will be asked to type in 2 float(or int converted to float) values separately, the circle base's diameter and the cylinder's height.